Book: The Monk Who Sold His Ferrari

 The long winding path studded with millions of diamonds represents the final virtue of the fable.
 Living the Present.Happiness is the journey, not the destination.
 Some of the things to remember are

 Live your children’s childhood: The best gift you could ever give your children is your love.
 Show them that they are far more important than anything else in your life.
-Within a blink of eye, they will grow up, start their own family and leave.
+Within a blink of an eye, they will grow up, start their own family and leave.
 But then, it will be too late.
 One of the most precious moments in anyone’s life is the time they spend with their children.
 Don’t miss it for anything.

 Practice Gratitude: Be grateful for all the small things that you have in life.
 Even if you are bankrupt, you can be grateful for being alive, being able to think and read.
-When you are in a grateful mood, you mind becomes very positive and optimistic and you start doing positive actions which would bring you success in whatever you desire.
+When you are in a grateful mood, your mind becomes very positive and optimistic and you start doing positive actions which would bring you success in whatever you desire.

 Copyleft @ 2009.
 Free to all.